erm156/misc/README.md

 ## `img_to_ascii.py`
     - uses corresponding ASCII characters to represent image RGB data

-## `mms.py`
-    - script for sending MMS from PC to phone using Twilio API and free/trial number

 ## `pdf_merge.py`
     - small, simple GUI for merging two PDF documents (originally created to circumvent uploading PDFs containing sensitive information to a PDF-merging